Sea ice thickness: Measurement

 Ice thickness can be measured in various ways, directly by taking an ice core and measuring it, remotely using point measurements from ice mass balance buoys, or more efficiently with satellite measurements.
 Measurements of ice depth below the waterline (or draft) by submarine sonar or radar systems can give good estimates of ice thickness provided there isn't too much snow (which is less dense than ice) on top.

 Sea ice freeboard is the difference between the height of the surface of sea ice and the water in open leads.
 Since 85–95% of snow-free sea ice is usually located below the waterline, the computation of the thickness is fairly simple; however, accurate measurement of ice freeboard is hindered by several factors including snow cover, and modeling of this data is being constantly improved.

 Satellites

 The Ice, Cloud, and land Elevation Satellite (ICESat), measured ice sheet mass balance, cloud and aerosol heights, and land topography and vegetation characteristics, with an active service period from February 2003 to October 2009.

-The European Space Agency Soil Moisture and Ocean Salinity (SMOS) mission is the first orbit mission to measure salinity of the Earth’s surface and able to show data through most clouds and during darkness.
+The European Space Agency Soil Moisture and Ocean Salinity (SMOS) mission is the first orbital mission to measure salinity of the Earth’s surface and able to show data through most clouds and during darkness.

 The sea ice volume is calculated with the Pan-Arctic Ice Ocean Modeling and Assimilation System (PIOMAS).